Gaze3P: Gaze-Based Prediction of User-Perceived Privacy

+In this paper, we showed that perceived privacy preferences can be inferred from gaze behaviour alone.
+While not the main focus of the present analysis, we also observed that contextual data, such as demographics, have the potential to enrich predictions.
+Future work can build on this foundation by incorporating such auxiliary information to enhance both accuracy and personalisation.
+Similarly, additional metadata on individual user traits, such as trust propensity, risk perception, and prior exposure to privacy threats, can be collected to enable a deeper understanding of how such latent factors implicitly influence privacy-related behaviours \cite{guerra2023empirical, prange2024not, elbitar2021explanation}.

-Our proposed datasets include further information that we encourage the community to develop upon.
-This can include (i) additional tasks, such as multi-attribute and multi-user correlation analyses (i.e. each group of stimuli was shown to various participants, with each stimulus containing several attributes), (ii) more advanced models to capture more patterns and enhance our baseline performance, and (iii) other DP and privacy-preserving protocols (i.e. adding noise to different privacy units, the fundamental entity whose privacy is protected, user-, label-, feature- or pixel-level DP) that would benefit from the user (cognitive) privacy perceptions without explicit interaction.
+Additionally, our proposed dataset includes rich information that we encourage the community to develop upon.
+This can include (i) additional tasks, such as multi-attribute and multi-user correlation analyses (i.e. each group of stimuli was shown to various participants, with each stimulus containing several attributes), (ii) tailored models to capture more patterns and enhance our baseline performance, (iii) other DP and privacy-preserving protocols (i.e. adding noise to different privacy units, the fundamental entity whose privacy is protected, user-, label-, feature- or pixel-level DP) that would benefit from the user (cognitive) privacy perceptions without explicit interaction, and (iv) fine-grained eye-tracking analyses to gain a deeper understanding of gaze behaviour in privacy-sensitive contexts.
+While the present study demonstrates that learned gaze features can serve as effective predictors of perceived privacy, more granular analyses - e.g. gaze entropy, micro-saccade dynamics, and scanpath structure - may reveal subtle cognitive and affective processes underlying privacy perception and could help disentangle the interplay between bottom-up and top-down visual attention in private settings, improving the interpretability of gaze-based privacy models.